 >>

-now, in the future we will reign with Christ.
+It appeals to the glory of God – If we endure, in the future we will reign with Christ.
 This indicates that not all

-consisting of those who never served the Lord, but believed in Him for eternal
+consisting of those who never served the Lord but believed in Him for eternal

 life.
 They are not less important to God, for the least are greatest and the

 greatest are greatest and the least are least.
-In the Kingdom of God, both the
+In the Kingdom of God, no one looks down their nose at

-anyone else.
+those who are less than themselves.
 Although some will have higher positions of authority than

 them.
-If we wish to reign with Christ, then we must endure the will
+If we wish to reign with Christ, then we must endure as servants, even as we

-of God now as servants, even as we shall serve in heaven.
+will serve in heaven.
 Some are

-with the will of God, but are content with being peasants of heaven,
+calling but are content with being peasants,

 “if we are faithless, He remains faithful; for He cannot deny